ElyDantas/tech-interview/README.md

 # Joyjet Tech Interview

 Thank you for coming to our tech-interview test page.
 Come and help us build game changing apps and platforms for international clients!
-Joyjet was created 16 years ago in Paris and is now looking to grow it's team with highly skilled individuals!
+[Joyjet](http://joyjet.com) was created 16 years ago in Paris and is now looking to grow it's team with highly skilled individuals!
+Today we are based in Paris (France) and Fortaleza (Brazil), and our teams speak five major languages.

 ## Guidelines

-- [duplicate](https://help.github.com/articles/duplicating-a-repository/) this repository (do **not** fork it)
+- [Duplicate](https://help.github.com/articles/duplicating-a-repository/) this repository (do **not** fork it);
-- if you are responding to a backend position, please solve the levels inside backend in ascending order
+- If you are responding to a backend position, please solve the levels inside backend in ascending order;
-- otherwise, you can use the appropriate folders for iOS, Android or front end
+- Otherwise, you can use the appropriate folders for iOS, Android or front end;
-- feel free to complete tests for other platforms for extra brownie points!
+- Feel free to complete tests for other platforms for extra brownie points;
-- commit at the very least at the end of each level
+- Commit at the very least at the end of each level.

 ## What we expect

-- clean code
+- Clean code;
-- tests
+- Tests;
-- comments when you need to clarify a design decision or assumptions about the spec
+- Comments when you need to clarify a design decision or assumptions about the spec;
-- a simple way to run the code and the tests
+- A simple way to run the code and the tests.

 ## Acknowledgements